cpkurotori/wedding/docs/travel/hotels.md

 1625 Post St.
 San Francisco, CA 94115

 The Kabuki Hotel is a boutique hotel that is a part of Hyatt hotels.
-It is in Japantown in San Francisco, near Cam and Quinn’s home and very close to Quinn’s work at the Western Addition Branch Library!
+It is in Japantown in San Francisco, near our home and very close to Quinn’s work at the Western Addition Branch Library!

 We also have a promo code!
 If you use the following link and immediately click “Book Now,” you’ll be able to take part in the offer.